neo-mashiro/SUFD/README.md

 # SUFD - replica version

-A naive solution of peer synchronization
+A naive solution for peer synchronization.